olk0056/PythonWebScraping/README.md

 17/8- Added some try/except functions, improved data(graph) code and prettied graphs up.
 Still don't have passing url functionality.
 Some unittests have been implemented.

 19/8- Fixed url passing functionality, though still needs improvement.
 Added some more doc/unittests and cleaned up with Pep8.

+23/8- Reworked url passing for better functionality and validity checking.